llancruzz/share-story/README.md

 ![Screenshot logo](./static/images/share_transp.png)

 ## Introduction
  The Share Your Story blog is a website about people's travels among people who want to read about their guides and experiences in so many places.
 The website is aimed at people who are adventurous and who want to know interesting places.
 The Share Your Story will be useful as a reference for those who are looking for travel information and also for people who want to share their reviews on posts.
+This is the 4th portfolio project developed as part of the Code Institute Diploma in Full Stack Development.
+It was created to demonstrate skills acquired using Django to design and develop websites that offer full CRUD (create, read, update and delete) functionality.

 ![Responsive Screenshot](./media/responsive-web.png)